DaikonWeb/daikonweb.github.io/docs/extensions/freemarker.md

 ---
 layout: default
 title: Daikon Freemarker
-parent: Response Extensions
+parent: Extensions
 nav_order: 1
 ---

 # Daikon Freemarker

 ## Methods
-Daikon Freemarker adds two methods to the Response:
+Daikon Freemarker adds two methods to the **Response**:
 * `render(name, model, folder)`: to render a Freemarker template
   * `name` is the file template name to render without `.ftl` extension
   * `model` is a map to inject objects inside the template.
 The default is an empty map